GaloisInc/ASKE-E/docs/src/gromet/PrTNet.md

       * One of type `"T:Rate"`
       * One of type `"T:Effect"`

-  * A `"T:Enable"` box contain a single expresison box, describing the enabling condition for the given event
+  * A `"T:Enable"` box contains a single expression box, describing the enabling condition for the given event

-  * A `"T:Rate"` box contains a single expresison box, descriing the rate at which this event may occut
+  * A `"T:Rate"` box contains a single expression box, describing the rate at which this event may occur

   * A `"T:Effect"` box contains a collection of expression boxes, one for each variable that may be affected by the event.